srahooa/terminal_app/README.md

 1. Download and install ruby
 2. Download and unzip the OregonTrail files on your computer.
 3. Use the terminal to install the bundler gem.
-4. Run the program by entering main.rb
+4. Run the program by entering 'ruby main.rb' in your terminal